nsedan/film-dazzle/README.md

 - Create a [MongoDB](https://www.mongodb.com/) database with the same naming conventions which can be found in app.py.
 - Create a file in the main directory called ‘env.py’ based on the ‘env.example.py’ and add all your environment variables.
 Don’t forget to add a secret key for your app.
 - Create a [Heroku](https://www.heroku.com/) app and connect it to your GitHub repo.
 In Heroku (App > Settings > GitHub) to complete the connection.
-- Add your environment variables here as well, on the “Config Vars” section.
+- Add your environment variables on Heroku as well, on the “Config Vars” section.
+When adding the DEBUG key, leave the value empty to set it to False.
 - Complete a commit, push it to GitHub and using ‘git push heroku master’ command push it to Heroku.

 ## Credits